-1. Why is addressing modern slavery important to UnitingCare?
+1. Why is addressing modern slavery important to club assist?

 The reality is that modern slavery and human trafficking remains a global and growing issue, and that our supply chains are vulnerable.
-In keeping with our values of being committed to assisting our most vulnerable members of society, this is an issue that UnitingCare is strongly committed to.
+With worldwide partnerships across the automotive services sector and more than 66 million members globally, this is an issue that Club Assist is strongly committed to.

 2. Why has our organisation been selected to be part of the supplier Modern Slavery survey?

-UnitingCare believes that the identification and management of modern slavery risks within the supply chain is an important component of our work to provide compassionate care to the most vulnerable members of our society.
+Club Assist believes that the identification and management of modern slavery risks within the supply chain is an important component of our commitment to build strong partnerships with our suppliers and provide service excellence to our customers.

 As a valued supplier, we consider you a critical partner to support us in eradicating modern slavery risks within our supply chain.
 We can’t tackle this issue alone.

-We encourage you to be honest and open with us, and in return we promise that we will treat your information with respect and care, and provide support where we can.
+We encourage you to open with us, and in return we promise to be equally open, that we will treat your information with respect and care, and provide support where we can.

 4. What impact will the legislation changes have on our organisation?

 The Modern Slavery Act 2018 (Cth) came into force on 1 January 2019.
 The Act requires large businesses and other entities in Australia earning more than $100 million each year publish annual reports on their actions to identify and address modern slavery risks in their operations and supply chains.

 The annual Modern Slavery Statement is expected to cover, at a minimum, the structure, business and supply chain of the organisation; internal policies, due diligence and remediation processes relating to modern slavery; risk areas for potential modern slavery malpractice and steps taken to assess and manage these risks.